-Child safety lock.
+Features a child safety lock.
 Adjustable flame knob.
-3-year warranty.
 High quality at a price that will fit into any budget.
 Easy to use and refill.
 Lightweight and comfortable to hold.

-Some of these torches have had issues with the butane leaking out.
+Some of these torches have had issues with the butane leaking out due to user error.

 The cooking torch: no other culinary tool lends itself so well to fantasies of competing on Top Chef while also combining the intricacies of kitchen chemistry with the fun of turning out scrumptious desserts for family and friends.